smikhalevski/doubter/README.md

 }
 ```

-Note that we prevent writes of the unknown keys as well as reads.
+Note that we prevent writes of unknown keys as well as reads.
 Now, let's use those functions:

 ```ts
 setItem('user', { name: 'John', age: 42 });